-Corey VanGroll enters his fourth season in 2015-16 as Concordia University Wisconsin's Wrestling head coach.
-During his time as the Falcon leader he has taken at least one wrestler to the NCAA Division III Championship each season.
+Corey VanGroll begins his fifth season in 2016-17 as Concordia University Wisconsin's Wrestling head coach.
+During his time as the Falcon leader, he has taken at least one wrestler to the NCAA Division III Championship each season.

 Sanders won his finals match over the defending 141 lb. champion, Kodie Silvestri of Wartburg College.
 He was also named the NWCA Outstanding Wrestler at the NCAA Division III Wrestling Championships.

 In addition to helping guide Sanders to the national title, VanGroll also coached Sean Ambrocio, who qualified for the national meet three times during his career, the only program to accomplish the feat in program history.

 As a team, CUW cracked the NWCA Top-25 poll, coming in at No. 21 in the March 6 poll.
 The Falcons finished 11th at the NCAA Division III Wrestling Championships, thanks in large part to Sanders national title.